Stochastic Online Shortest Path Routing: The Value of Feedback: Fundamental Performance Limits

 \subsection{Numerical Example}

-There are examples of network topologies where the above asymptotic lower bounds on the regret can be explicitly computed.
-This is the case for line networks, see e.g. Figure~\ref{fig:LineNet}(a).
-Notice that in line networks, the optimal routing policy consists in selecting the best link on each hop.
+There are examples of network topologies where the above asymptotic regret lower bounds can be explicitly computed.
+One such example is the line network; see e.g. Figure~\ref{fig:LineNet}(a).
+Notice that in line networks, the optimal routing policy consists in selecting the best link in each hop.
+The following lemma is immediate: